Karthika Deepam: Mythology

-According to the Kanda Puranam, three asuras (a race of celestial beings) Surapadman, Tarakasuran, and Singamukhan performed austerities to propitiate god Shiva.
+According to the Kanda Puranam, three asuras (a race of celestial beings) - Surapadman, Tarakasuran, and Singamukhan, performed austerities to propitiate the Hindu god Shiva.
 Shiva granted them various boons which gave them near-immortality and the ability to conquer the three worlds.
 They subsequently started a reign of tyranny in their respective realms which forced the celestial beings devas to plead with Shiva for his assistance.
 In response, Shiva manifested five additional heads and a divine spark emerged from each of the six heads.
-The sparks were carried by wind-god Vayu, and fire-god Agni to Ganga river.
-The water in the Ganga started evaporating due to intense heat, and so the goddess Ganga took them to the Saravana lake, where each of the sparks developed into a baby boy.
+The sparks were carried by wind-god Vayu, and fire-god Agni to the Ganga river.
+The water in the Ganga started evaporating due to the intense heat from the sparks, and the goddess Ganga took them to the Saravana lake, where each of the sparks developed into a baby boy.
 The six boys were raised by handmaidens known as the Kṛttikās and they were later fused into one by Parvati, thus giving rise to the six-headed Kartikeya.
 As per Hindu mythology, the six Kṛttikās-Śiva, Sambhūti, Prīti, Sannati, Anasūya, and Kṣamā, who helped in rearing the child, were granted with immortality by Shiva and transformed to become eternal stars in the sky as a part of the Pleiades star cluster.
 The festival commemorates the Kṛttikās and the day Parvati united the six forms of Kartikeya.

 According to the Shiva Purana, Brahma (god of creation) and Vishnu (god of preservation) had an argument over their supremacy.
-To settle the debate, Shiva took the form of jyotirlinga, an infinite pillar of light.
-Shiva declared that the dispute would be resolved if the two could discover his head and feet.
-Vishnu took the form of a boar Varaha and descended to locate his feet, while Brahma rode his swan Hamsa to locate his head.
-Vishnu failed in his search of the feet and returned, honest about the outcome of his quest.
-However, Brahma chanced upon a Pandanus flower falling down from Shiva's head and presented the same to Shiva claiming that he had seen Shiva's head.
-The dishonesty of Brahma angered Shiva, causing him to curse the creator deity that he would not be worshipped; he also declared that Vishnu would be eternally worshipped for his honesty.
-The festival is celebrated to commemorate the manifestation of Shiva as jyothirlinga.
+To settle the debate, Shiva took the form of jyotirlinga, a huge column of fire or light, stretching across the three worlds.
+Vishnu took the form of a boar and descended to locate the bottom of the column, while Brahma assumed the form of a swan to locate its top.
+Vishnu failed in his search and returned, honest about the outcome of his quest.
+Brahma chanced upon a ketaki flower in the midst of his ascent.
+Upon enquiry, he learned that the flower had been descending from the column for several years.
+He bade the flower to lie to Vishnu that he had seen the top of the column.
+The dishonesty of Brahma angered Shiva, causing him to curse Brahma that he would not be worshipped.
+He also declared that Vishnu would be eternally worshipped for his honesty.
+The festival is celebrated to commemorate the manifestation of Shiva as jyotirlinga.

 Occurrence

-Karthika Deepam is a festival of lights observed mainly by Hindu Tamils in India, Sri Lanka and other regions with significant Tamil diaspora.
-The festival is celebrated on the first full moon day of the month of Karthigai coinciding with Kṛttikā nakshatra, falling on the Gregorian months of November or December.
+Karthika Deepam is a Hindu festival of lights observed mainly by Tamils in India, Sri Lanka and other regions with significant Tamil diaspora.
+The festival is celebrated on the first full moon day of the Tamil calendar month of Karthigai coinciding with the Kṛttikā nakshatra, usually falling on the Gregorian months of November or December.
 Though it corresponds to the Kartik Purnima, it falls on a different day due to the correction of equinoxes in the Tamil calendar.
 In Kerala, the festival is known as Thrikarthika, and is celebrated in as a form of veneration to goddess Parvati.